Steven Feld: Career

 Feld later returned several times in the 1980s and 1990s to Papua New Guinea to research Bosavi song, rainforest ecology, and cultural poetics.
 He has also made briefer research visits to various locations in Europe.

-He has taught at Columbia University, New York University, University of California at Santa Cruz, University of Texas at Austin, and University of Pennsylvania.
+He has taught at Columbia University, New York University, University of California, Santa Cruz, University of Texas at Austin, and University of Pennsylvania.
 He is currently (since 2003) a professor of anthropology and music at the University of New Mexico.
 Since 2001, he has also held a visiting appointment at the Grieg Academy, University of Bergen, Norway, as a professor of world music.

 In 2002, he founded the VoxLox label, "documentary sound art advocates for human rights and acoustic ecology."
 His most recent book Jazz Cosmopolitanism in Accra (2012) is based on five years of research and collaboration in Accra, Ghana.

 He is also a musician, and he has been active in the New Mexican music scene since the 1970s.

 Some of Feld's recordings are sampled on the track, "Kaluli Groove" on the 2007 album Global Drum Project by Mickey Hart, Zakir Hussain, Sikiru Adepoju, and Giovanni Hidalgo.